Home Development Current Projects Above Water Deterrents

 2018

-Looming Eye Buoys trialled by Birdlife International in Küdema Bay, Estonia where abundance of long-tailed duck declined by 37% within a 50m radius of the devices.
+Looming Eyes Buoys were trialled by the RSPB and the Estonian Ornithological Society in Küdema Bay (Estonia), where abundance of Long-tailed ducks declined by 20–30% within a 50 m radius of the devices (Rouxel et al. 2021)

 2022

-Looming Eye Buoy trialled unsuccessfully by the RSPB and Birdlife Iceland in the lumpfish fishery in Iceland, where it did not lead to reductions in duck and seabird bycatch.
+Looming Eye Buoy trialled unsuccessfully by the RSPB and Birdlife Iceland in the lumpfish fishery in Iceland, where it did not lead to reductions in duck and seabird bycatch (Rouxel et al. 2023)

 2023